phensley/cldr-engine/packages/cldr-core/etc/cldr-core.api.md

 // @public
 export interface Calendars {
-    // Warning: (ae-incompatible-release-tags) The symbol "dateField" is marked as @public, but its signature references "DateFieldFormatOptions" which is marked as @alpha dateField(type: DateFieldType, options?: DateFieldFormatOptions): string;
+    dateField(type: DateFieldType, options?: DateFieldFormatOptions): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "dayPeriods" is marked as @public, but its signature references "CalendarFieldsOptions" which is marked as @alpha dayPeriods(options?: CalendarFieldsOptions): any;
-    // Warning: (ae-incompatible-release-tags) The symbol "eras" is marked as @public, but its signature references "EraFieldOptions" which is marked as @alpha eras(options?: EraFieldOptions): any;
+    dayPeriods(options?: CalendarFieldsOptions): any;
+    eras(options?: EraFieldOptions): any;
-    // Warning: (ae-incompatible-release-tags) The symbol "fieldOfVisualDifference" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha fieldOfVisualDifference(a: CalendarDate | ZonedDateTime | Date, b: CalendarDate | ZonedDateTime | Date): DateTimePatternFieldType;
+    fieldOfVisualDifference(a: CalendarDate | ZonedDateTime | Date, b: CalendarDate | ZonedDateTime | Date): DateTimePatternFieldType;
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDate" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDate" is marked as @public, but its signature references "DateFormatOptions" which is marked as @alpha formatDate(date: CalendarDate | ZonedDateTime | Date, options?: DateFormatOptions): string;
+    formatDate(date: CalendarDate | ZonedDateTime | Date, options?: DateFormatOptions): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateInterval" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateInterval" is marked as @public, but its signature references "DateIntervalFormatOptions" which is marked as @alpha formatDateInterval(start: CalendarDate | ZonedDateTime | Date, end: CalendarDate | ZonedDateTime | Date, options?: DateIntervalFormatOptions): string;
+    formatDateInterval(start: CalendarDate | ZonedDateTime | Date, end: CalendarDate | ZonedDateTime | Date, options?: DateIntervalFormatOptions): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateIntervalToParts" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateIntervalToParts" is marked as @public, but its signature references "DateIntervalFormatOptions" which is marked as @alpha formatDateIntervalToParts(start: CalendarDate | ZonedDateTime | Date, end: CalendarDate | ZonedDateTime | Date, options?: DateIntervalFormatOptions): Part[];
+    formatDateIntervalToParts(start: CalendarDate | ZonedDateTime | Date, end: CalendarDate | ZonedDateTime | Date, options?: DateIntervalFormatOptions): Part[];
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateRaw" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateRaw" is marked as @public, but its signature references "DateRawFormatOptions" which is marked as @alpha formatDateRaw(date: CalendarDate | ZonedDateTime | Date, options?: DateRawFormatOptions): string;
+    formatDateRaw(date: CalendarDate | ZonedDateTime | Date, options?: DateRawFormatOptions): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateRawToParts" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateRawToParts" is marked as @public, but its signature references "DateRawFormatOptions" which is marked as @alpha formatDateRawToParts(date: CalendarDate | ZonedDateTime | Date, options?: DateRawFormatOptions): Part[];
+    formatDateRawToParts(date: CalendarDate | ZonedDateTime | Date, options?: DateRawFormatOptions): Part[];
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateToParts" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "formatDateToParts" is marked as @public, but its signature references "DateFormatOptions" which is marked as @alpha formatDateToParts(date: CalendarDate | ZonedDateTime | Date, options?: DateFormatOptions): Part[];
+    formatDateToParts(date: CalendarDate | ZonedDateTime | Date, options?: DateFormatOptions): Part[];
-    // Warning: (ae-incompatible-release-tags) The symbol "formatRelativeTime" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "formatRelativeTime" is marked as @public, but its signature references "RelativeTimeFormatOptions" which is marked as @alpha formatRelativeTime(start: CalendarDate | ZonedDateTime | Date, end: CalendarDate | ZonedDateTime | Date, options?: RelativeTimeFormatOptions): string;
+    formatRelativeTime(start: CalendarDate | ZonedDateTime | Date, end: CalendarDate | ZonedDateTime | Date, options?: RelativeTimeFormatOptions): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "formatRelativeTimeField" is marked as @public, but its signature references "RelativeTimeFieldFormatOptions" which is marked as @alpha formatRelativeTimeField(value: DecimalArg, field: RelativeTimeFieldType, options?: RelativeTimeFieldFormatOptions): string;
+    formatRelativeTimeField(value: DecimalArg, field: RelativeTimeFieldType, options?: RelativeTimeFieldFormatOptions): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "months" is marked as @public, but its signature references "CalendarFieldsOptions" which is marked as @alpha months(options?: CalendarFieldsOptions): any;
-    // Warning: (ae-incompatible-release-tags) The symbol "quarters" is marked as @public, but its signature references "CalendarFieldsOptions" which is marked as @alpha quarters(options?: CalendarFieldsOptions): any;
+    months(options?: CalendarFieldsOptions): any;
+    quarters(options?: CalendarFieldsOptions): any;
     resolveTimeZoneId(zoneid: string): string | undefined;
     timePeriodToQuantity(period: TimePeriod): Quantity[];
     timeZoneIds(): string[];
-    // Warning: (ae-incompatible-release-tags) The symbol "timeZoneInfo" is marked as @public, but its signature references "TimeZoneInfo" which is marked as @alpha timeZoneInfo(zoneid: string): TimeZoneInfo;
+    timeZoneInfo(zoneid: string): TimeZoneInfo;
-    // Warning: (ae-incompatible-release-tags) The symbol "toBuddhistDate" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha toBuddhistDate(date: CalendarDate | ZonedDateTime | Date): BuddhistDate;
+    toBuddhistDate(date: CalendarDate | ZonedDateTime | Date): BuddhistDate;
-    // Warning: (ae-incompatible-release-tags) The symbol "toGregorianDate" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "toGregorianDate" is marked as @public, but its signature references "GregorianDate" which is marked as @alpha toGregorianDate(date: CalendarDate | ZonedDateTime | Date): GregorianDate;
+    toGregorianDate(date: CalendarDate | ZonedDateTime | Date): GregorianDate;
-    // Warning: (ae-incompatible-release-tags) The symbol "toISO8601Date" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "toISO8601Date" is marked as @public, but its signature references "ISO8601Date" which is marked as @alpha toISO8601Date(date: CalendarDate | ZonedDateTime | Date): ISO8601Date;
+    toISO8601Date(date: CalendarDate | ZonedDateTime | Date): ISO8601Date;
-    // Warning: (ae-incompatible-release-tags) The symbol "toJapaneseDate" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha toJapaneseDate(date: CalendarDate | ZonedDateTime | Date): JapaneseDate;
+    toJapaneseDate(date: CalendarDate | ZonedDateTime | Date): JapaneseDate;
-    // Warning: (ae-incompatible-release-tags) The symbol "toPersianDate" is marked as @public, but its signature references "ZonedDateTime" which is marked as @alpha toPersianDate(date: CalendarDate | ZonedDateTime | Date): PersianDate;
+    toPersianDate(date: CalendarDate | ZonedDateTime | Date): PersianDate;
-    // Warning: (ae-incompatible-release-tags) The symbol "weekdays" is marked as @public, but its signature references "CalendarFieldsOptions" which is marked as @alpha weekdays(options?: CalendarFieldsOptions): any;
+    weekdays(options?: CalendarFieldsOptions): any;
 }